Whether you’re looking to play Microsoft Flight Simulator, X-Plane 11, or any other flight simulator game, your needs are likely to be the same.

 The HyperX Cloud Alpha S builds upon its predecessor and betters it in practically every way, especially in the sound department with its excellent virtual 7.1 surround sound.

 The headset’s dual-chamber driver system is smartly designed to reduce distortion and provide clearer sound, which is what the original Cloud was famed for and makes a real difference when it comes to listening to ATC.
-The newly added bass adjustment sliders found on the ear cups are definitely a welcome feature too, as they add to the realism of sound when playing.

 Best VR Headset: HP Reverb G2